tikk3r/lofar-grid-stage/README.md

 As based on the example given here: https://gitlab.cern.ch/dmc/gfal2-bindings/blob/develop/example/python/gfal2_bring_online.py

-To stage a single SURL by hand:
+To stage a single SURL by hand (this script does not exit until the staging succeeds or fails):
     python gfal2_bring_online.py <surl>